aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/daytime/morning/a-closing-prayer-by-the-hazzan-by-gershom-seixas-k-k-shearith-israel-1789.html.md

 <body>
 Title: A Closing Prayer by the Ḥazzan, by Gershom Seixas (K.K.
 Shearith Israel, 1789)<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=22804">http://opensiddur.org/?p=22804</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=22804">http://opensiddur.org/?p=22804</a>
 <p />
 <hr />